 - Emotional abuse – chronic acts that interfere with the psychological and /or social development of the child.

-- Neglect is a failure to act on behalf of a child.
-It is an act of omission and is generally characterized in two categories:
+Abuse represents an action against a child.
+It is an act of commission and is characterized in three categories:

 - Physical neglect – failure to meet the requirements basic to a child’s physical development, such as supervision, housing, clothing, medical attention, nutrition, and support.